Concordia University Institute for Canadian Jewish Studies

 - Eligible candidates must be pursuing MA or PhD research in the area of Jewish Studies at Concordia University.
 Award may be renewable.

-- Eligible candidates must be pursuing MA or PhD research in the area of Jewish Studies at Concordia University and must be able to demonstrate financial need.
-Students selected for this award will need to complete the official financial needs assessment in order to qualify.
-Selection, however, will be made on the basis of academic merit.
-Not renewable.
+- Eligible candidates must be pursuing MA or PhD research in the area of Jewish Studies at Concordia University.
+Selection, will be made on the basis of academic merit.

 - Eligible candidates must be pursuing MA or PhD research in the area of Canadian Jewish Studies at Concordia University.
 Not renewable.

 - The award will be granted, based on academic merit, to deserving MA or PhD students or Postdoctoral Students at Concordia University, to cover conference travel expenses or research travel expenses related to Jewish Studies or Canadian Jewish Studies.
-Applicants must demonstrate that the goal of their trip is to attend a conference, pursue research, essential to relevant to their studies/research.
+Applicants must demonstrate that the goal of their trip is to attend a conference, pursue research, or undertake any other activities relevant to their program of study.
 The Award may be used to reimburse any type of expense related to the trip.
 Reimbursements will be issued by the School of Graduate Studies upon submission by the awardees of appropriate receipts.

 - This is a rolling award.
 Applications may be submitted at any time, but award is made on a first-come-first-served basis.